noi-techpark/opendatahub-docs-v2/docs/data-ingestion/collector-blueprints/rest-push.md

 # Rest Push Collector

-The Inbound REST API collector acts as a generic endpoint where external data providers can **push** their data directly to the Open Data Hub.
+The **Rest Push** collector acts as a generic endpoint where external data providers can **push** their data directly to the Open Data Hub.
 This means you, as a data provider, don't need to deploy any additional software or agents on your side.
 Instead, you'll be provided with specific credentials and a URL, and you can simply send your data via standard HTTP POST requests.

 This collector is ideal for scenarios where:
 * You have an existing system that can make HTTP requests.